a-urq/ecape4j/README.md

 double[][] ecapeParcelPathRaw = Ecape.ecapeParcel(pressure, height, temperature, dewpoint, uWind, vWind, entrainmentSwitch, pseudoadiabaticSwitch, parcelOrigin, stormMotion, inflowBottom, inflowTop, cape, lfc, el);
 ```

 The value returned from `Ecape.ecapeParcel` is a two-dimensional array of doubles.
 Each element of the array is a list of pressures, heights, temperatures, water vapor mass fractions, or total water mass fractions.
 The following code snippet demonstrates how you might extract these lists.
-It is highly recommended that you compute density temperature for plotting.
+It is highly recommended that the user compute density temperature for plotting.

 ```java
 double[] ecapeParcelPressure = ecapeParcelPathRaw[0]; // Units: Pascals